 The Grandest Love bespeaks an investment in grandchildren’s lives that goes beyond money.
 We hope that, in some way, the deepest principles that have guided our own lives, will be carried forth by them as they forge their unique paths into the future.

-’m going to give you some ideas on how you can “bequeath” both values and valuables while you’re still around to enjoy it by working with your grandchildren and their parents (aka your adult children) on instituting Family Meetings, discussing your Family Values, introducing The Four Jars, and devising your own family’s “Living Legacy Foundation.”
+I’m going to give you some ideas on how you can “bequeath” both values and valuables while you’re still around to enjoy it.
+Learn how to work with your grandchildren and their parents (aka your adult children) to institute Family Meetings.
+Discuss your Family Values.
+Introduce The Four Jars.
+Devise your own family’s “Living Legacy Foundation.”